gitpharm01/FlexiSystem/README.md

-A prototype system to create 3D models.
+A prototype system to create flexi style 3D models.

 To use the system, please go to https://gitpharm01.github.io/FlexiSystem/
 Remember to go through the tutorials if you never used it before. (the pictures in the tutorial may take a second to load)